The New Dental Specialty of Orofacial Pain

 Musculoligamentous—pain is what we refer to as pain in the orofacial muscles, ligaments, and temporomandibular joints.
 It includes arthralgia, myalgia, or face pain aligned with temporomandibular disorders, capsulitis, and arthritis.

 How often pain occured in the dentoalveolar tissues but not the musculoligamentous tissues is impacted by a person’s age and gender, according to a recent study.
+Orofacial pain specialist help patients across the US with this type of pain.
 “Compared with patients 18 to 29 years old, the prevalence of dentoalveolar pain was significantly lower in patients 45 to 64 years old (PR, 0.59; 95% CI, 0.4–0.9) and those 65 years or older (PR, 0.5; 95% CI, 0.3–0.9)”, according to NIH.
 Orapin V. Horst, DDS, MS, MSD, PhD, authored the Jun 11, 2020 article title The Prevalence of pain in the orofacial regions in patients visiting general dentists in the Northwest Practice-based REsearch Collaborative in Evidence-based DENTistry research network.

 Of additional interest, pain in the musculoligamentous tissues was reported 3 times more frequently by women (9.5%) than men (2.9%).